-Filing and transfer fees decreased by 28% to \$40,001 during the Quarter compared to the same quarter in fiscal 2016.
-The decrease is primarily related to the decrease in annual listing fees paid due to the Company's move to the OTCQX Best Market from the NYSE MKT in December 2015.
+Filing and transfer fees decreased by 19% to \$131,725 during the Nine Month Period compared to the same period in fiscal 2016.
+The decrease is primarily related to the decrease in annual listing fees paid due to the Company's move to the OTCQX Best Market from the NYSE MKT in December 2015 and cost savings achieved on mailing of the materials for the Company's 2017 AGM.